WICG/turtledove/FLEDGE.md

 ```

 This will cause the browser to execute the appropriate bidding and auction logic inside a collection of dedicated worklets associated with the buyer and seller domains.
-The `auction_signals`, `seller_signals`, and `per_buyer_signals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auction_signals` are made available to everyone, while the other signals are given only to any 'trusted' party.
+The `auction_signals`, `seller_signals`, and `per_buyer_signals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auction_signals` are made available to everyone, while the other signals are given to any 'trusted' party.
 No party will be allowed to hide data excepting proprietary decision making code, but the buyer and price will be availible not just to the dsp/ssp, but any trusted system leading to a trusted server.
 This will allow for transparency, fraud detection, and publisher-approved analytics.
 It will also not violate user's privacy as the fraud detect and analytics would be beholden to the same rules as the dsp/ssp.

 The returned `auctionResultPromise` object is _opaque_: it is not possible for any code on the publisher page to inspect the winning ad or otherwise learn about its contents, but it can be passed to a Fenced Frame for rendering.
 (The [Fenced Frame Opaque Source explainer](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) has initial thoughts about how this could be implemented.)
 If the auction produces no winning ad, the return value can also be null, although this non-opaque return value leaks one bit of information to the surrounding page.
 In this case, for example, the seller might choose to render a contextually-targeted ad.